jacob-t-jones/PEMS/README.md

 Licensing
 ----------

-At the moment, PEMS is a closed source project, and its source code is not available to the public.
-All three external libraries utilized within the project, however, are open source, and fall under the Apache License Version 2.0.
+PEMS and all three external libraries utilized within the project are open source, and fall under the Apache License Version 2.0.
 As is required by law, a copy of said license has been included within this project, and can be found in the APACHE file in the project's home directory.

 Documentation
 ----------